 Verify that, subject to the Credit Union’s right of return, all types of ACH entries and prenotifications are accepted.

 Review records and procedures to ensure that funds from ACH credit entries are available to the Receiver for withdrawal on the Settlement Date.
+Funds will be made available no later than 9 am (local time) for all non-same-day ACH credits [effective 9/18/2026].
 For eligible same day ACH credit transactions, review records and procedures to ensure the amount of the credit entry is made available to satisfy other subsequent debit entries against the account on the Settlement Date, no later than 1:30 pm local time for the Credit Union if processed during the first window, 5:00 pm local time for the Credit Union if processed in the second window and at the end of the Credit Union’s processing day if in the third processing window.
 In the case of PPD credit entries available to the Credit Union by 5:00 pm local time on the banking day prior to the Settlement Date, ensure that funds are available to the Receiver for withdrawal no later than 9:00 am local time for the Credit Union on the Settlement Date and that debit entries are not posted prior to the Settlement Date.

 Review records and procedures to ensure that ACH debit entries are processed on their settlement date, by the end of the Credit Union’s processing day.

 Verify that the Credit Union sends or makes available on the member’s account statement descriptive information on each entry consistent with NACHA Operating Rules Appendix Three.
 For ARC, POP, and RCK entries, the Credit Union will verify that it sends or makes available, as part of the member’s account statement, the contents of the Check Serial Number Field for each entry.
-For POP entries, also verify that the Credit Union sends or makes available on the member’s account statement, the contents of the Terminal City Field and Terminal State Field with respect to such entry.
+For POP entries, also verify that the Credit Union sends or makes available on the member’s account statement the contents of the Terminal City Field and Terminal State Field with respect to such entry.

 Review records and procedures to determine that returned entries and rejected prenotifications are received by the Credit Union’s ACH Operator by its deposit deadline for the return entry to be made available to the originating depository financial institution (ODFI) no later than the opening of business on the second banking day following the Settlement Date of the original entry.
-Eligible returns received prior to 4:45 pm ET are eligible for Same Day settlement.
+Eligible returns received before 4:45 pm ET are eligible for Same Day settlement.
 For all entries except RCK, review records and procedures to determine that returned entries and rejected prenotifications are received by the Credit Union’s ACH Operator by its deposit deadline for the return entry to be made available to the ODFI no later than the opening of business on the second banking day following the Settlement Date of the original entry.
 “Second banking day” refers to the second banking day of the Credit Union’s ACH Operator, and “Settlement Date of the original entry” refers to the Settlement Date of the original entry that is being returned.
 Review procedures to ensure that dishonored return entries and contested dishonored return entries are handled appropriately in a timely manner.

 Review procedures to ensure that RCK entry returns are transmitted to the Credit Union’s ACH Operator by midnight of the second banking day following the banking day of receipt of the presentment notice.